Wayne Mason

 Wayne Ashley Mason (born 1949) is a New Zealand musician.

 Biography

 Mason was born in New Plymouth in 1949.
 He was a founding member of 1960s pop group The Fourmyula and later formed Rockinghorse and The Warratahs before embarking on a solo career in 1994.
+Mason has two sons, Josh Mason and Levon Mason, with his longtime partner Jude Walcott.
+The family has long resided in the coastal settlement of Paekākāriki on the Kāpiti Coast.
+Levon Mason is also a musician and has performed live alongside his father, Wayne Mason.

 Mason wrote a series of hit singles with Ali Richardson for The Fourmyula; his best known song is "Nature", which in 2001 was voted No.1 in a list of the Top 100 New Zealand Songs of All Time.
 The song, which Mason re-recorded on his 2001 album Same Boy, has also been covered by The Mutton Birds and Margaret Urlich.

 In the 2002 Queen's Birthday and Golden Jubilee Honours, Mason was appointed a Member of the New Zealand Order of Merit, for services to music.